bloominstituteoftechnology/react-shopping-cart/README.md

 - Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components
 - Consume data using the `useContext` hook from `ProductContext` and `CartContext`

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/eJHwQzsFKWH4Adq7T/rkYPaoSnvo3y8t).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 Do not attempt stretch problems until MVP has been reached and a final commit has been made.